West Town Mall

-West Town Mall is a shopping mall located in Knoxville, Tennessee, United States.
+West Town Mall is a super-regional shopping mall located in Knoxville, Tennessee, United States.
 Opened in August 1972, this one-level mall is located in the western portion of Knoxville in the West Hills community.
 West Town Mall is located along Interstates 40/75 and Kingston Pike.
 The mall has 1,339,000 sqft of gross leasable area, making it the largest of any enclosed shopping mall in Tennessee.
-The anchor stores are Dillard's, Dick's House of Sport, 2 Belk stores, JCPenney, and Cinebarre.
+The anchor stores are Dillard's, Dick's House of Sport, 2 Belk stores, JCPenney, plus a Cinebarre.